Glioblastoma

 - Write down important personal information, including major stresses or recent life changes.

 - Take a family member or friend along.
-Sometimes it can be very hard to remember all the information provided during an appointment.
+Sometimes it can be very hard to remember all the information you get during an appointment.
 Someone who goes with you may remember something that you missed or forgot.

 - Write down questions to ask your healthcare team.